CarterMacLennan/knowledge-sharing/README.md

 By storing different columns in separate file/ file segments we only have to read in the data we're querying.
 Otherwise we would be consuming entire rows and discarding the columns we don't need.
 Column-oriented databases are great for analytical workloads performing complex aggregations.

+One added benefit of Column-Oriented databases is they store values with the same data type together.
+This offers a better compression ratio since we can use different compression algorithms depending on the data type, allowing us to choose the most effective method for every case.

 EXAMPLE:

 ```